McConks menu logo

 4. Check Weather and Water Conditions: Pay close attention to weather forecasts and water conditions.
 Strong winds and rapidly changing weather can make winter paddleboarding risky.
 Avoid paddling in extreme conditions.

-6. Carry Safety Gear: Bring essential safety equipment like a whistle, signaling devices, and a fully charged waterproof phone or marine radio.
+2. Carry Safety Gear: Bring essential safety equipment like a whistle, signalling devices, and a fully charged waterproof phone or marine radio.
 Ensure that these items are easily accessible.

 So have ChatGPT got it right about cold water paddleboarding?